Rotator Cuff Exercises

 Pendulum exercises

-The aim of pendulum exercises is to increase mobility in the shoulder joint.
+Pendulum exercises help improve mobility in the shoulder joint.

-• If your injury was mild and the shoulder has not been immobile for very long then it is likely you will skip through these exercises relatively quickly and move on to stretching exercises
+If the injury is mild and the shoulder has not been immobile for long, you may progress through these exercises quickly and move on to stretching exercises

 Download app